ying2829/Kaggle-CaseSturdy/Business Project/Airline/READ.md

 * __By Salary__
 For the salary, I segmented the figure into group and find the median salary.

+>[!NOTE]
+>There is some negative figure in the salary column.
+So, we also need to change this data to positive as well.

 ```bigquery
 WITH cte AS (
     SELECT IF(salary<0,0-salary,salary) AS salary,